Aragon Ballroom (Chicago): History

 Between July 16 and 31, 2025, professional wrestling promotion All Elite Wrestling set up residency and ran a series of episodes of its television shows, Dynamite and Collision from the venue.

+In the 1961 Twilight Zone episode "Static", an uncredited Bob Crane is a old-time radio DJ who can be heard saying "Now, from the Aragon Ballroom in Chicago ...
+Tommy Dorsey & his band!".